Copyright law of India: Definition of copyright

 Copyright is a bundle of rights given by the law to the creators of literary, dramatic, musical and artistic works and the producers of cinematograph films and sound recordings.
 The rights provided under Copyright law include the rights of reproduction of the work, communication of the work to the public, adaptation of the work and translation of the work.
 The scope and duration of protection provided under copyright law varies with the nature of the protected work.

 In a 2016 copyright lawsuit, the Delhi High Court states that copyright is "not an inevitable, divine, or natural right that confers on authors the absolute ownership of their creations.
 It is designed rather to stimulate activity and progress in the arts for the intellectual enrichment of the public.
 Copyright is intended to increase and not to impede the harvest of knowledge.
 It is intended to motivate the creative activity of authors and inventors in order to benefit the public."

-Types of works protected

-The Indian copyright law protects literary works, dramatic works, musical works, artistic works, cinematograph films and sound recordings.